Old Wykehamists F.C.: History

 In 1885–86, the Dark Blues beat Uxbridge 5–0 in the first round at Home Park in Windsor, and were drawn to play Luton Wanderers in the second; the Luton Times & Bedford Advertiser, when reporting on the Wanderers' first round win, stated that the Luton side "showed some very good form, and if they play as well on November 21 [in the second round] as they did on Saturday it will be a hard job for the Old Wykehamists to beat them, if they do so at all."
 The game was held at the Kennington Oval and Old Wykehamists recorded their biggest-ever FA Cup win by scoring 10 goals without reply.

 In the third round, the club was due to face Great Marlow at the Dolphin Ground, the home of the Swifts, on Saturday 12 December, but the previous day the Wykehamists' secretary T.B.
 Hughes inspected the pitch and declared it unplayable because of frost; he wrote to Marlow stating that the Wykehamists would not turn up, and Marlow therefore did not attend.
-On the following Monday, the Football Association, instead of asking the clubs to reschedule the match, disqualified both of them, on the basis that "that the rule on the subject is clear, and that it has over and over again been pointed out to clubs that they run a great risk in leaving the settlement of cup matches until the last available day."
+On the following Monday, the Football Association, instead of asking the clubs to reschedule the match, disqualified both of them, on the basis that "the rule on the subject is clear, and that it has over and over again been pointed out to clubs that they run a great risk in leaving the settlement of cup matches until the last available day."
 Two other teams (Old Harrovians and Clapham Rovers) were also disqualified for not playing on pitches which had been badly affected by the deep frost.

-The club continued to enter the FA Cup, and from 1888–89 had to play in the newly-instituted qualifying rounds.
+The club continued to enter the FA Cup, and from 1888 to 1889 had to play in the newly instituted qualifying rounds.
 The club's last Cup tie was a 4–0 defeat to Ipswich Town in the second qualifying round in 1892–93.

 In modern times, Old Wykehamists — now called the Old Wykehamist Football Club — are members of the Arthurian League (affiliated to the Amateur Football Alliance) and field two teams there.